Why is this scheme needed?

 Traffic calming measures, pedestrian crossing points, bus stops and concrete traffic islands.

 School gate enhancement measures for Corduff National School.

 Proposed cycle lanes will be installed beginning north of Blake’s Cross and travelling north for approximately 2.7km along the R132 (formerly known as N1) to the junction at Minister’s Road.
 Road resurfacing works are proposed on Kilhedge Lane between junction of R132 and Dun Emer Avenue

 How can I get involved?

-Fingal County Council is inviting everyone to view and comment on the proposed plans as part of a 4 week Public Consultation, taking place from 25 March to 29 April 2022.
-We want to hear your views.
-Make a submission online at consult.fingal.ie or by post.
+We’re inviting everyone to comment on these proposed plans as part of a Public Consultation.
+Make a submission online at https://consult.fingal.ie or by post.

 Postal submissions should be sent to: Senior Executive Engineer, Fingal County Council, Department of Environment, Climate Action & Active Travel, Grove Road, Blanchardstown, Dublin 15, D15 W638.
 When making a postal submission please mark it clearly with ‘R132 Protected Cycle Lanes’.
 State your name, address and where relevant, the body or organisation you represent.